From 31 March 2016, the BBFC will delegate to the Cinema Advertising Association (CAA) the regulation of all cinema advertisements in the UK.

-David Cooke joined the BBFC in September 2004 and has overseen the day to day running of the BBFC, three large scale public
+David Cooke joined the BBFC in September 2004 and has overseen the day to day running of the BBFC, three large scale

-consultation reviews of the Classification Guidelines and the introduction of a new policy for classifying content depicting sexual and sadistic violence.
+public consultation reviews of the Classification Guidelines and the introduction of a new policy for classifying content depicting sexual and sadistic violence.

-As a Member of the Board of Classification along with the President and the two Vice Presidents, David has been involved in the Board's highest profile decisions since 2004, including the passing of 9 Songs at 18 uncut, handling the advice process which
+As a Member of the Board of Classification along with the President and the two Vice Presidents, David has been involved in the Board's highest profile decisions since 2004, including the passing of 9 Songs at 18 uncut, handling the advice process

-enabled the first Hunger Games title to be classified 12A after reductions, and the shift from PG to 12A in the Harry Potter series with Harry Potter and the Goblet of Fire.
+which enabled the first Hunger Games title to be classified 12A after reductions, and the shift from PG to 12A in the Harry Potter series with Harry Potter and the Goblet of Fire.
 David Cooke said:

 I have hugely appreciated the interest and support of the viewing public during my time at the BBFC.
 I believe we have made real advances in online child protection, and in the provision of rich and useful information about content.
-All my colleagues at
+All my

-but I know that the BBFC will be in very good hands with David Austin as its new CEO.
+endlessly fascinating work, but I know that the BBFC will be in very good hands with David Austin as its new CEO.

 Patrick Swaffer, BBFC President said:

-David's strong intellect, vision and leadership skills have ensured that, during his 12 year tenure, the BBFC has developed new services to reflect the changing technological landscape, consolidated its position as the provider of trusted age ratings and
+David's strong intellect, vision and leadership skills have ensured that, during his 12 year tenure, the BBFC has developed new services to reflect the changing technological landscape, consolidated its position as the provider of trusted age

-enhanced its reputation with the public, industry and other stakeholders.
+ratings and enhanced its reputation with the public, industry and other stakeholders.
 He achieved this with a skilful management style combining both direct involvement and careful delegation, applied with his quietly wry humour.

 His clear and articulate exposition of the basis for classification and the reasons for individual decisions have ensured that the role of the BBFC has become more widely understood and highly regarded.
 He leaves the BBFC in excellent shape.
-On behalf of
+On

-all the staff at the BBFC I want to thank him and wish him well for the future.
+behalf of all the staff at the BBFC I want to thank him and wish him well for the future.